solid/web-access-control-spec/Background.md

 As well as blocking the data, the CORS system blocks headers from the server to the web app.
 To prevent this this, the server must send another  [header](https://www.w3.org/TR/cors/#access-control-allow-headers-response-header):
 ```
-Access-Control-Allow-Headers: Authorization, User, Location, Link, Vary, Last-Modified, ETag, Accept-Patch, Accept-Post, Updates-Via, Allow, WAC-Allow, Content-Length, WWW-Authenticate
+Access-Control-Allow-Headers: Accept, Authorization, User, Location, Link, Vary, Last-Modified, ETag, Accept-Patch, Accept-Post, Updates-Via, Allow, WAC-Allow, Content-Length, WWW-Authenticate
 ```
-This must include things like the Link: header which are normal headers blocked by the browser, and also any new headers the app and serve are using for any purpose.
+This must include things like the Link: header which are normal headers blocked by the browser, and also any new headers the app and server are using for any purpose.

 ### Method blocking